-Zee Jogi: We were successful as we spoke to women from a different location outside the borough and around the world.
+Zee Jogi: We were successful as we spoke to women from different locations outside the borough and around the world.
 Covid-19 has allowed us to think outside the box and change the way we provide our services.
 We have a new bank of clients who we could not have reached if Covid-19 didn’t happen.

 Do you use any specific tools to be efficient?

 Zee Jogi: We use Zoom online services to support our online sessions.
-This is a fantastic platform to allow different cultures/races to come together and learn from each other’s experience.
+This is a fantastic platform to allow different cultures/races to come together and learn from each other’s experiences.
 We aim to offer face-to-face sessions once lockdown measure eases and will continue to serve our community through our online service.

 Did you benefit from any government grants, and did that help keep your business afloat?